331 Veranda Street, Portland | 2007 Preservation Award Winner

 Thanks to Martin's Point Health Care's creativity, perseverance, and passion to do the right thing, the historic U.S. Marine Hospital Campus has gained new life, along with well-designed new construction.
 The Campus addresses real community needs while preserving history and allowing the medical center to grow.

-Greater Portland Landmarks awarded Martin’s Point Health Care a Special Preservation Honor Award for his efforts at Brick Hill, particularly for his redevelopment of the Castle.
+Greater Portland Landmarks awarded Martin’s Point Health Care a Special Preservation Honor Award for their efforts to preserve and reuse the U.S Marine Hospital in their redesign of the health care complex.

 - Martin point plan looks to future, past; The project must balance the needs of a health care center against historic preservation standards Portland Press Herald